lyf0801/SRAL/README.md

 # SRAL
-This repository is about the work of SRAL
+This repository is about the work of SRAL.
+Codes and models will be publicly available immediately if the paper is accepted.